 “I grew up in Del Mar, California, where I was brainwashed by VH1 and developed an incurable obsession with music and storytelling.
 One morning in my kindergarten class, I forgot to bring my Care Bear for ‘Show and Tell.’
 In a panic, I stood up and told the class I had prepared a song for them instead.
 I sang my favorite song at the time, “Somewhere Out There” from “An American Tale.”
 My teacher, Mrs. Hays, made me go around to every class in the school and sing for them.
 I remember being terrified to sing in front of the big third graders!
 I hadn’t told my parents because I was afraid they would be upset that I forgot my homework.
 It wasn’t until I was singing at an assembly that they found out I had been performing at my school.”

-Linton released her debut solo album “First Real Love,” which she co-produced with King Kozmo and Jazzheads Records.
+Linton released her debut solo album “First Real Love,” which she co-produced with King Kozmo, a subsidiary of Jazzheads Records.
 It’s all original tunes by Randy Klein and various lyricists with a throw-back 70’s feel.
 She is featured on numerous recordings and has been a contributing artist to the Holiday Magic Project, benefitting Children’s Hospitals, for over ten years.

-She is a member of SAG-AFTRA, Actors Equity Association, American Guild of Variety Artists, Musical Theatre Guild, Society of Composers and Lyricists & ASCAP.
+She is a member of SAG-AFTRA, Actors Equity Association, American Guild of Variety Artists, Musical Theatre Guild, Society of Composers and Lyricists, Teaching Artists Guild, ASCAP and also teaches at her private studio.